find your perfect postgrad program

 Doctor

-To become a doctor, you will need to demonstrate an interest in patient care, show experience of working in the medical field, and achieve excellent academic grades.
-This is a much respected career, taking up to five years to complete in the UK and sometimes even longer in other universities across mainland Europe.
-Becoming a doctor can be a long process and involves many postgraduate training years, but it is a very worthwhile and rewarding career.
+To become a doctor, you will need to demonstrate an interest in patient care, show experience of working in a medical or healthcare setting, and achieve excellent academic grades.
+This is a much-respected career, taking up to five years to complete in the UK for undergraduate medical training, and longer where graduate-entry or specialist training routes are involved.
+Becoming a doctor can be a long process and involves many years of postgraduate training, but it is a highly rewarding career.

 Surgeon